 ~ CLR James,

 "In order to avoid [the] pitfalls [of dictatorial rule] a persistent battle has to be waged to prevent the party from becoming a compliant instrument in the hands of a leader… The driver of people no longer exists today.
 People are no longer a herd and do not need to be driven.
 If the leader drives me I want him to know that at the same time I am driving him.
 The nation should not be an affair run by a big boss."

 ~ Frantz Fanon,

 The Wretched of the Earth, 127

 How to make sense of this strange and romantic career of Garveyism?
-This dip from the exhilaration of Black Power’s birth and coming-of-age, down into the prose of its founder’s penury, into his disavowal by freedom fighters who were themselves indebted to his work?
-Many people who today lay claim to Garvey’s legacy speak of his leadership in ways that reveal they haven't really studied what accounts for its successes and failures.
+This dip from the exhilaration of Black Power’s birth and coming-of-age, down into the prose of its founder’s poverty, into his disavowal by freedom fighters who themselves were indebted to his work?
+Many people who lay claim today to Garvey’s legacy speak of his leadership in ways that reveal they haven't studied what accounts for its successes and failures.
 As revolutionary nationalists in the 21st century, we need sympathetic accounts of Garvey and of Black leadership that don't descend into crass hagiography, if our nationalism would avoid becoming a farce under changed historical conditions.

-Another, perhaps more instructive, fallacy is the false division between Garveyism as a strictly working-class movement and the competing civil rights organizations as led by white-gloved intellectuals.
-Since the question of the Black intellectual’s role is usually given short shrift in nationalist movements in the US, and is usually bound up with false ideas about the intellectual’s relationship to the working masses, I have decided to give it special consideration in my remaining reflections on the contradictions of twentieth-century Black leadership.
+Another, equally instructive fallacy, is the false division between Garveyism as a strictly working-class movement, and the competing civil rights organizations as led by white-gloved intellectuals.
+Since the question of the Black intellectual’s role is usually given short shrift in nationalist movements in the US, and is usually bound up with false ideas about the intellectual’s relationship to the working masses, I have decided to give it special consideration in these reflections on the contradictions of twentieth-century Black leadership.

 The UNIA’s appeal to the African working class lay: